ckeiser2/ckeiser2.github.io/_projects/video_essay_visualization.md

 *Python* *:Altair Python Package*

 # Description
 This was a project that takes web scraped data that showcases the scripts from multiple youtube video essays.
 The goal is to produced a striking visualization of the topics discussed the most in these videos.
 The videos cover a variety of topics including political but also on series like Lord of the Rings.
+As Youtube videos become a growing portion of content younger audiences consume these types of visualizations serve as as sign of some of the topics the youth and content creators are discussing.

 Jupyter Notebook: http://localhost:8888/notebooks/AAA%20IS%20310%20Programming/Video%20Essay%20Project%20(1).ipynb